bcole808/wp-social-metrics-tracker/src/readme.txt

 * Allow admin to disable specific social network APIs from being used
 * Added network settings page when plugin is network activated
 * Changed data export tool to create .csv instead of .xls
-* Added column to data export for number of alternate tracked URLs
+* Improve performance of data export tool for large sites

 = 1.5.3 =
 * Allow attachment/media pages to be tracked